-TAF's Corporate Compliance Program
+TAF's Business Ethics and Compliance Program

-TAF’s Corporate Compliance Program (Compliance Program) ensures we are operating in full compliance with our Advisory Opinions and other guidelines issued by the Office of Inspector General (OIG) of the U.S. Department of Health and Human Services.
+TAF's Business Ethics and Compliance Program (Compliance Program) ensures we are operating in full compliance with our Advisory Opinions and other guidelines issued by the Office of Inspector General (OIG) of the U.S. Department of Health and Human Services.
 In addition, TAF’s Compliance Plan provides guidance on how to resolve questions regarding legal and ethical issues and establishes a mechanism for raising compliance issues and reporting possible violations of law or ethical principles within TAF.

 TAF Confidential Compliance Helpline: